Sergei-N-Fedorov/AdvOOP_part2_ex1/README.md

 # AdvOOP_part2_ex1
-Exercise 1 of Part 2 from Advanced course in OOP (Open university, UTU) Exception processing
+Exercise 1 of Part 2 from Advanced course in OOP (Open university, UTU):
+Exception processing

 The program calculates the average of a non-empty integer array containing only non-negative numbers.